Georgian’s fall semester is underway, with courses being delivered remotely (online) and in person.

 - Don’t multi-task; focus on one thing at a time.
 Research has proven that multi-tasking is not effective.

-- Participate in virtual discussions – be brave and share your voice.
-Some of the best learning will come from the conversations you have with your classmates and instructor.
+- Participate in discussions – be brave and share your voice.
+Some of the best learning will come from the conversations you have with your classmates and professors.

 - On the flip side, listen and absorb.
-Not only is your instructor a subject matter expert, but your classmates have amazing experience and insight too.
+Not only are your professors subject matter experts, but your classmates have amazing experience and insight too.